Decipher-MR: A Vision-Language Foundation Model for 3D MRI Representations: Discussion

 \section{Discussion}

 In this study, we introduced Decipher-MR, an MRI-specific 3D vision-language foundation model pretrained on a large and diverse collection of MR datasets.
 We evaluated its capabilities across a comprehensive range of downstream tasks—including classification, cross-modal retrieval, organ segmentation, and anomaly localization—spanning multiple stages of the clinical workflow.
-Experimental results on both propriety and public datasets demonstrated that Decipher-MR is a powerful feature extractor for MR images.
+Experimental results on both propriety and public datasets demonstrated that Decipher-MR is a powerful feature extractor for MR images, \zyc{with competitive inference speed (Supplementary Table 11)}.
 It consistently outperformed other foundation models on simple probing tasks and achieved performance on par with or exceeding state-of-the-art, task-specific models trained end-to-end.
-One particularly interesting finding is that Decipher-MR maintains strong performance even though its pretraining data primarily consists of individuals under the age of 70 and rarely include cases of Alzheimer’s disease \cite{ad-age}.
+One particularly interesting finding is that Decipher-MR maintains strong performance even though its pretraining data primarily consists of individuals under the age of 70 and rarely include cases of Alzheimer’s disease (\zyc{six within 299 headneck or brain-scan patients aged $\geq$65 had reports referencing cognitive impairment or dementia.}) \cite{ad-age}.
 Despite this, it performs competitively on related tasks, suggesting a degree of generalization beyond the original pretraining distribution.

 These advantages are largely attributed to the diversity of the pretraining data and the effectiveness of the pretraining strategy.
 Our ablation studies showed that including data from various body regions and MRI protocols led to improvements across most classification tasks, highlighting the robustness of the learned embeddings.
 This is consistent with observations that models pretrained on narrow or homogeneous data tend to underperform on body regions not represented during training \cite{wang2025triadvisionfoundationmodel}.
 A further benefit comes from the use of text supervision.
 Our two-stage pretraining pipeline allows flexible integration of both image-only data and image-text pairs.
 This not only enables cross-modal retrieval but also enhances classification performance, particularly in tasks related to body region, disease category, and demographic attributes.